 Most IT departments find themselves stretched as management tend to underinvest in staff numbers, which can affect the integrity of the work being carried out.
 Installing a cloud system lessens the burden on staff and ensures they can focus on other areas of the business to be more productive.
 With less attention needed on supporting an internally hosted WMS system, it will improve the quality of their work in other departments and improve overall efficiency across the entire organisation.

 With warehouse shuttle systems the handling of goods is carried out by using a remote controlled pallet shuttle.
-The shuttles contain diagnosis software for troubleshooting issues and run on rechargeable batteries.
+Often called ‘shuttle rockets’, these shuttles contain diagnosis software for troubleshooting issues and run on rechargeable batteries.
 There are a number of different types of shuttle systems available, from single or double deep storage, to roaming shuttles and dedicated shuttles.

 Racking can be set up against a wall of the warehouse which allows for more space.
 This system allows for loading to be done from one side with a forklift truck and the unloading on the opposite side with another.